Constant-Factor Algorithms for Revenue Management with Consecutive Stays: BAM-Based Scenario

-In this section, we present a $0.125$-approximation policy for the choice-based scenario.
-This policy builds on Algorithm~\ref{alg:single_item} for the reject-or-accept setting by continuing to utilize virtual resource statuses.
-Unlike the previous case, however, the decision-maker must now offer an assortment of available resources, from which the customer selects according to a choice model.
-To handle this added complexity, we incorporate new techniques that maintain probabilistic independence across resources while enabling effective assortment offerings.
+In this section, we present a \minor{$0.271$}-approximation policy for the BAM-based scenario under Bernoulli arrivals.
+This policy builds on Algorithm~\ref{alg:single_item} for the accept-or-reject scenario by continuing to utilize virtual resource statuses.
+Unlike the previous case, however, the decision-maker must now offer an assortment of resources from which the customer selects using a choice model.
+To handle this added complexity, we incorporate new coupling techniques that maintain probabilistic independence across resources while enabling effective assortment offerings.